We have put together a list of frequently asked questions about clubs and societies including how to affiliate and how

 I am organising a trip for my club, can I use the minibus service?

-Clubs and societies can hire out the minibuses when they are free, but you do need to book in advance.
-To book a minibus, two of your members must have sat and passed the SRC minibus test and you must provide a £200 deposit.
+Clubs and societies can hire out the minibus when it is free, but you do need to book in advance*.
+To book the minibus, two of your members must have sat and passed the SRC minibus test and you must provide a £200 deposit.
+For full details please check our minibus hire page.

 How do I sit an SRC minibus Test?

-To be eligible to sit an SRC minibus test you must be 21 or over and have had a full UK drivers licence for 2 years.
+To be eligible to sit an SRC minibus test you must be 21 or over and have had a full UK driving licence for 2 years.